 - Add the lemon juice to the water.

 - Repeat this procedure regularly for better results.

 - one lemon

 - Apply the juice directly on your hair.

 - Wash your hair with cool water

-Before using lemon juice as a dandruff remedy, do a patch test on your skin.
+Notes: Before using lemon juice as a dandruff remedy, do a patch test on your skin.
 You must be sure that it won’t cause further irritation.
-Also don’t go outside after applying lemon juice on your scalp.
+Also, don’t go outside after applying lemon juice to your scalp.
 It might bleach your hair.

 These seeds have been used for centuries for dealing with hair problems.
 Let’s see why.
 Fenugreek seeds contain protein and nicotinic.
 Both of these promote hair growth, and they are effective against hair thinning, baldness and itchiness.